aollin/racechrono-ble-diy-device/README.md

 **) Notice the first equation has accuracy of 0.1 meters, but range of only [-500, +6053.5] meters.
 So be preprared to use the second equation when out of range with the first one.

-***) Notice the first equation has accuracy of 0.01 knots, but range of only [0, 655.35] knots.
+***) Notice the first equation has accuracy of 0.01 km/h, but range of only [0, 655.35] km/h.
 So be preprared to use the second equation when out of range with the first one.

 ## GPS time characteristic (UUID 4)